jeremyckahn/rekapi/docs/api.md

 Kapi.prototype.actorCount ()
 ````

-Return the number of Actors in the animation.
+Return the number of `Actor`s in the animation.

 ### framerate